 This story was written by Marcos Chisholm.
-Follow him on Twitter @marcosgchisholm.
+Follow him on Twitter @MarcosHoops.

-Miami’s defense was suffocating two of Virginia’s best offensive threats in Kihei Clark and Mamadi Diakite early.
-The Hurricanes were shooting 40% from the field in the first half against the best defense in the country.
+Miami’s defense was stopping Kihei Clark and Mamadi Diakite early.
+The Hurricanes were shooting 40% in the first half against the best defense in the nation.
 And they even took the lead in the second half.

-Yet no other game this season has ridded any optimism the Hurricanes might have in March like their 46-44 home loss to the No. 22 Virginia Cavaliers on Wednesday.
+Yet no other game this season has ridden their optimism in March like Wednesday’s 46-44 home loss to the No. 22 Virginia Cavaliers.

 “Harlond thought I meant for him to foul as he was listening to me,” Larrañaga said.
 “So we didn’t get a chance to actually defend them in that last possession.”

-The miscommunication between Larrañaga and Beverly was not the only setback in the final seconds for Miami (14-15, 6-13 ACC).
-DJ Vasilvejic attempted a game-winning 3-pointer that ultimately fell short, officially costing the Hurricanes both the game and better chances of a first-round bye in the ACC Tournament.
+Miscommunication was not the only setback in the final seconds for Miami (14-15, 6-13 ACC).
+DJ Vasilvejic attempted a game-winning 3-pointer that fell short, costing the Hurricanes the game and improved odds for a first-round ACC Tournament bye.

-Wednesday’s defeat to the defending national champions served as a sobering reminder that no matter how competitive the Hurricanes appear in certain matchups, some problems of their season were unavoidable.
-Lykes, who already suffered a groin injury earlier in the season, received an inadvertent elbow to the face with 11:51 left in the second half, leaving the Hurricanes without their best scorer.
-And while Miami’s lack of depth proved to be a nonissue through the earlier phases of Wednesday night, it left an impact after Lykes’ departure from the game.
+Wednesday’s defeat serves as a sobering reminder: No matter how competitive the Hurricanes appear in certain matchups, some problems were simply unavoidable.
+Lykes received an elbow to the face with 11:51 left, leaving the Hurricanes without their best scorer.
+Then lack of roster depth hurt the Hurricanes late.

-The same, predictable effects of Larrañaga’s reduced lineups reemerged when he was left to play freshman Harlond Beverly in Lykes’ place.
-Although Beverly finished the night with 6 points on 3-of-7 shooting, he was exposed on defense.
-Failures adjusting to pick-and-roll switches left him guarding Diakite in the paint at times, which created a mismatch that helped the Virginia forward score 11 points in the second half.
-Beverly tallied the second-lowest net rating out of Miami’s roster; Keith Stone, Rodney Miller, and Kameron McGusty each tied for the team’s worst (-5).
+The same effects of Larrañaga’s reduced lineups reemerged whenever freshman Harlond Beverly substituted in for Lykes.
+While Beverly finished the night with 6 points, he was exposed on defense.
+Failures switching on pick-and-rolls left him guarding Diakite inside.
+Virginia found mismatches to open up easy looks at the rim.
+Diakite scored 11 points in the second half.
+And Beverly tallied the second-lowest net rating out of Miami’s roster.
+Keith Stone, Rodney Miller, and Kameron McGusty each tied for the team’s worst (-5).

-McGusty (13.0 PPG) and DJ Vasiljevic (13.2 PPG) entered the evening averaging more than 10 points per game this season, establishing themselves as Miami’s second and third-best scoring options behind Lykes.
-However, McGusty went scoreless on three shot attempts and Vasiljevic didn’t score until he converted a 3-pointer with 17:40 left in the second half.
-In a season where he has shown flashes of being a versatile self-creator from different areas of the floor, Vasiljevic mostly found himself spotting up beyond the arc against a Virginia defense that allowed only 16 points in the paint.
-He shot 25% from beyond the arc and struggled to find other ways to impact Miami’s offense.
+As complementary scoring options, McGusty (13.0 PPG) and DJ Vasiljevic (13.2 PPG) struggled.
+McGusty went scoreless on three shot attempts and Vasiljevic didn’t score until he made a 3-pointer with 17:40 left.
+Vasiljevic has shown flashes of being a versatile initiator from different areas of the floor.
+But he found himself spotting up for contested looks against a Virginia defense that allowed only 16 points in the paint.
+He shot 25% from three and struggled to help the offense beyond spacing the floor.

 Miami will finish this season winless against AP Top 25 teams (0-6).
 With Virginia Tech’s 70-58 victory over Clemson at home, Miami now falls to 12th in the ACC Conference with one game left on its schedule.